mohuangrui/uwaterloothesis/README.md

 uwaterloothesis
 ===============

-Latex Thesis Template for University of Waterloo
+Latex Thesis Template for The University of Waterloo

 Download: click "Download Zip" at the right corner of webpage.